PaddyVomDorf/FS25_KeepStubble/README.md

   It is intentionally set low (1–3).
 Higher values will thin out the stubble very quickly.
 - targetFoliageState: The crop state that should be set during cultivation.
   This depends heavily on the map being used and the respective crop!
-  The "Vanilla" profile works on the standard maps, while "StubbleDestr." should work on maps with stubble destruction and additional crops (e.g. triticale or rye).
   If something does not look as expected, it is best to use Easy Development Controls to first set the state to "sown" (FoliageState "1").
   Then count up from there until you reach the desired result, and enter that number here.
   You can also test this without restarting the game.
 Simply change the values, save the file, briefly select a different profile in-game,